Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 * Safe height lift distance
 * Obstruction size threshold

-**Detection Logic:** When safety detection is enabled, a safety plane is established by adding the "Safe height lift distance" to the highest detected package.
-The system then checks if there are any objects between the camera and this safety plane that exceed the "Obstruction size threshold."
+**Detection Logic:** When safety detection is enabled, a safety platform is established by adding the "Safe height lift distance" to the highest detected package.
+The system then checks if there are any objects between the camera and this safety platform that exceed the "Obstruction size threshold."
 If an obstruction is detected, all detected package information will be cleared.
 The RGB display will appear as follows:

 ### 2. Transition Point